 Blessed would be the millstone to be hung around the neck of an unloving saint, and blessed would be his drowning in the sea, said Jesus, rather than face in the judgment the results of a lifelong lovelessness.
 It is time to understand that the guilt of the whole world's sin, its frustrated enmity against God, its despair, its rebellion-all is "mine" apart from the grace of God.
-And if Christ were to withdraw from me that grace, I would embody the whole of its evil, for "in me (that is, in my flesh) nothing good dwells" (Romans 7:18).
+And if Christ were to withdraw from me that grace, I would embody the whole of its evil, for "in me (that is, in my flesh) nothing good dwells" (Rom.
+7:18).
 Until we fully appreciate that truth, we cannot fully realize the imparted righteousness of Christ.

-I could never steal billions of dollars of other people's money like Berney Madoff.
-Yet one day I was making a bank deposit and receiving some cash back.
-I requested a hundred dollars in twenties.
-She laid them down on the counter.
-When I counted them there were six.
-And then I had a naughty little thought come into my mind.
+I could never steal billions of dollars of other people's money.
+Yet if in making a bank deposit and receiving some cash back, you requested a hundred dollars in twenties.
+The cashier laid them down on the counter.
+When you counted them there were six.
+And then you had a naughty little thought come into mind.
 She'll never know the difference.
-I realized that I am the thief.
+You might realize that you have the potential of being a thief.